alexmnv/react-navtree/README.md

 > In traditional approach, navigation logic is implemented outside 'View' layer and is tightly coupled with UI layout, which doesn't fit with React principles of reusable and independent components.
 >
 > The idea is to make components' navigation logic encapsulated within themselves and independent of the layout the component is placed into.
-> `react-navtree` was designed to help make navigaton React way - declarative and reusable.
+> `react-navtree` was designed to help make navigation React way - declarative and reusable.

 ### Demo